hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 	</stochModelFactory>
 ```

-The `org.hydpy.openda.HydPyStochModelFactory` uses the same XML file format as
+The `org.openda.blackbox.wrapper.BBStochModelFactory` uses the _model.xml_ file as its configuration.
-`org.openda.blackbox.wrapper.BBStochModelFactory`, as the model configuration
-(here `main.xml`).
-However, we need to use the HydPy specific
-`org.hydpy.openda.HydPyModelFactory`  instead of the usual
+However, we need to use the HydPy specific `org.hydpy.openda.HydPyModelFactory` instead of the usual
 `org.openda.blackbox.wrapper.BBModelFactory`.

 Usually, the _model.xml_ file refers to two additional configuration files, the